We've recently rebuilt our website. If you come across any issues or have any comments, please let us know at info@permanency.ca.

-Journey Home educates community members and leaders about some of the most vulnerable children and youth in their community.
+Journey Home was a program that educated community members and leaders about some of the most vulnerable children and youth in their community.

 History